Br1sbane/test02/content/blog/Blockchain_in_a_nutshell.md

 There are no entry barriers, and everybody can participate without any approvals required.
 This makes a blockchain **truly inclusive**.

-Participants define in advance what good behaviour looks like and code it into the blockchain (**consensus algorithm**).
+Participants define in advance what good behaviour looks like and code it into the blockchain.
 Participants with special equipment (**miners**) monitor the behaviour on the blockchain, incentivize behaviour according to the rules, and sanction behaviour not observing the rules.

 In a nutshell, blockchain is a solution that can improve both our private and our professional lives and open the door for new business models.